OutSystems/docs-product/src/deliver-mobile/customize-mobile-app/configure-accessible-domains.md

 # Configure Accessible Domains for Your Mobile App

-To enhance your mobile app's security, you can create a whitelist of domains that your mobile app can access.
-The `access` extended configuration entry allows you to define the whitelist.
-After this, when using HTTP connections, all non-whitelisted domains will be blocked.
+To enhance your mobile app's security, you can create a allowlist of domains that your mobile app can access.
+The `access` extended configuration entry allows you to define the allowlist.
+After this, when using HTTP connections, all non-allowlisted domains will be blocked.

 To define the list of accessible domains for your mobile app do the following: